scienclick/scienclick-dash/README.md

 ## Motivation

-This webpage is a case example of data sciense dashbord that we intended to develop it further, but it got to a point that we decided to make it open source.
+This webpage is a case example of data science dashboard that we intended to develop it further, but it got to a point that we decided to make it open source, for learning purposes.

 ## Usage example